ankeetmaini/blog/content/posts/so-you-are-an-engineering-manager-what-next.md

 this aspect often goes under the radar for two reasons and is probably the most important of all as we see later on.

-first, you’ve got a product team that decides what you’ll do, and in that case, the engineering manager can choose to challenge and prioritise the work defined by them instead of setting one’s own roadmap. most often, only tech debt at these teams are pitched by em and not other initiatives
+first, you’ve got a product team that decides what you’ll do, and in that case, the engineering manager can choose to challenge and prioritise the work defined by them instead of setting one’s own roadmap. most often, only tech debt at these teams are pitched by em which certainly define the success of the team.

 second, you’re in a bullish phase, where there’s just too much work going around. people are gasping for breath but there’s none available. imagine a new rewrite happening org-wide or within your team. someone somehow managed to convince a bunch of folks who matter (usually the c-suite) that the current version of our software is untenable and we’d need to write it again from scratch to deliver impact at a future time. post this, it’s the easiest time for an engineering manager from a strategy point of view only. the success of the team is only measured by the delivery of the said rewrite or migration that was promised.